txt/aa24/docs/projectDetails.md

 -----|-------
 -40 | Not using the Latex IEEE access tempalte
 -10 | Poor Essay Stricture: We want coherent paragraphs, not a bullet list.
 References are used in a way that enhances the argument.
 Paragraphs should be content-full (rather that a set of irrelevances).
 Arguments should be defended and not just be opinions of the form "I think that..." (with no supporting clauses).
 Each section should start with some clarification/structuring preamble.
- -5 | if not 20 repeated trails with different seeds (exception: if you are using some ultra slow deep learning thing then make the case in the text that such slow processes cannot be explored more some small number (perhaps even one))
+ -5 | If not 20 repeated trails with different seeds (exception: if you are using some ultra slow deep learning thing then make the case in the text that such slow processes cannot be explored more some small number (perhaps even one))
--5 | if you do not compare to some kind of random selection -5 | if you results have no effect size test
+-5 | If you do not compare to some kind of random selection -5 | If you results have no effect size test
--5 | if your results have no significance test
+-5 | If your results have no significance test
+-5 | If shorter than 8 pages
+-5 | If longer than 13 pages (including references)
+-5 | if your text does not justify the use of your data from an SE perspective (exception: using DTLZ is ok just as long as you as it is only half your data sets)
--3 | for any of the above headings missing
+-3 | For each of the above headings missing
+-5 | You include those sections but the section is just badly done.
 -3 | if yu have have figures or tables that are no discussed in the text.
 -2 | if your text mentions figures or tables that are not in the paper.
--5 | if shorter than 8 pages
--5 | if longer than 13 pages (including references)
--5 | if your text does not justify the use of your data from an SE perspective (exception: using DTLZ is ok just as long as you as it is only half your data sets)

 [^feldt]: R. Feldt and A. Magizinius, “Validity threats in empirical software engineering research